justdiver/meraki-to-palo-user-id/README.md

 Palo Alto has the ability to map an IP address to a username.
 You can then apply policies based off of that username, as well as other cool opperations in the Palo Alto.
 This also makes it much easier to look at the monitor log and know who is doing what on your network, without needing to take extra steps to figure out who an IP actually is.

 "But doesn't Palo Alto have an agent to do this?"
 Yes.
 In most cases.
-They have a wealth of documentation which you can find here: https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-admin/user-id/user-id-overview  The difficulty is that in my environment, 95% of my users are not authenticating against our Active Directory servers directly.
+They have a wealth of documentation which you can find [here](https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-admin/user-id/user-id-overview).
+The difficulty is that in my environment, 95% of my users are not authenticating against our Active Directory servers directly.
 We have an 802.1x wireless network that our users connect to.
 "But doesn't Palo Alto have a way to pull that information?"
 Again, yes.
 In most cases.
 In my environment, the radius logs on the NPS server don't give us what we need.
 When a user connects to the network, Microsoft NPS does not log the ip address of the client that is connecting.
 Instead, radius logs the wireless access point as the client.
 This does me no good.
 Meraki on the otherhand does record this information in their event logs.
 So the challenge is to get this info out of Meraki and into Palo Alto.

 ## Step 1.

 First thing to do is get your Meraki API key.
-Information on this process can be found here: https://documentation.meraki.com/General_Administration/Other_Topics/Cisco_Meraki_Dashboard_API
+Information on this process can be found [here](https://documentation.meraki.com/General_Administration/Other_Topics/Cisco_Meraki_Dashboard_API).

-After you have your API key, next head over to the Meraki automation github page: https://github.com/meraki/automation-scripts You're going to want to grab the orgclientscsv.py script.
+After you have your API key, next head over to the Meraki automation github [page](https://github.com/meraki/automation-scripts) You're going to want to grab the orgclientscsv.py script.
 For my purpose, I don't need everything that this script pulls.
 Under the line `for client in networkClients:` comment out everything except for client ip and client user.
 And then do the same under `csvHeader = ','.join(\[` This will limit how much information we actually have to parse through.
 Next find the line that says `for net in networks:` and on the next line, add the following to the query: `'perPage':250,'timespan':86400`.
 This will limit the time we're searching to 24 hours and return 250 clients per page.
 This makes the script run MUCH faster.
 You can modify these to suit your needs, but this was fine for me.

 Once you run this script, you'll have a file that contains all of the users on your meraki dashboard and the last IP address that they used (in the last 24 hours obviously).
 The file should contain something like this:
 ```